 Also check out: For more proof that you should believe in yourself, watch Babe.

 10. Holidays and kindness

 Our actions can negatively affect others in ways we don’t even realize, so it’s vital to always be kind.
 Take it from the Grinch himself.

 Also check out: Bring a ray of sunshine and optimism into your family movie night with a viewing of Elf.

 Try Family Swim at Goldfish Swim School

-Want to try Family Swim together?
+Why not try family swimming lessons together?
 Stop in a Goldfish Swim School location near you and find out when one is.
 You don’t need to be a member, but after you see all the cool things Goldfish Swim School has to offer – and our WOW! customers service – you can sign the kids up for swim lessons on the spot.
 Our instructors use integrity, compassion and trust to teach kids ages 4 months and older how to swim, with some pretty extraordinary results!